Roueple/wuwa-fanfic/chapters/Chapter-01-Second-Chances.md

 And then there was Granny Leah.

-"Caspian Thorne!" she called one morning as I wandered past her house.
+"Caspian!" she called one morning as I wandered past her house.
 "Come here, child."

 I approached cautiously.
 Granny Leah wasn't actually anyone's grandmother, but she'd claimed the title through sheer force of personality.